CANNABIS SCHEDULING & YOU!

 The definition of all the other schedules (II-V) includes a finding that the substance has “accepted medical use in treatment in the United States,” but this does not mean that the federal government recognizes cannabis as a medicine.
 This definition is reserved for products that have achieved FDA approval, a process ill-suited for herbal products with multiple active compounds like cannabis.
 The FDA categorizes “herbal medicines” as dietary supplements that cannot make health claims and are primarily absent from curricula for medical professionals and insurance coverage.

-Most products intended for human consumption in the U.S. fall under the guidelines of the Food, Drug, and Cosmetic Act (FDCA) or the Dietary Supplement Health and Education Act (DSHEA), both regulated by the FDA.
+Most products intended for human consumption in the U.S. fall under the Food, Drug, and Cosmetic Act (FDCA) guidelines or the Dietary Supplement Health and Education Act (DSHEA), both regulated by the FDA.
 However, in January 2023, the FDA declared its inability to regulate cannabinoid products despite their removal from the CSA through the Hemp Authorization of the 2018 Farm Bill.
 The FDA has urged Congress to create a new pathway with extended authority for this purpose.

 No matter what happens next, the FDA has confirmed that cannabis has accepted medical use in the United States.
 This will no doubt have an impact on attitudes about medical cannabis, reducing stigma and increasing the acceptance of cannabis for medical professionals, employers, state regulators, and hopefully Congress.

-Take A Bow Patients!
+Take A Bow, Patients!
 The federal prohibition of cannabis sent medical cannabis advocates to their states for legal protection and, eventually, access.
 Through state programs, we were able to develop regulations for various stages of the supply chain, train a workforce, stimulate interest in cannabis research, and, as HHS has concluded, establish “accepted medical use in the United States.”

 Federal Cannabis Laws